S-SAMRINA/Fake-image-detection-using-GAN-models/README.md

 python data_preprocess.py --gen_dfdc_mri

 6.Train and Test the DeepFake Detection Model

-•	Generate metadata CSV files using: css code: python data_preprocess..py  --gen_deepfake_metadata
+•	Generate metadata CSV files using:

+css code:
+python data_preprocess..py  --gen_deepfake_metadata

 •	For the plain-frames method, configure the config.yml file with the following parameters:

-•	'train_transform' : 'complex'
+1.'train_transform' : 'complex'
-•	'dataset' : 'plain'
+2.'dataset' : 'plain'

-•	Train the model from scratch or resume training if needed: css code: python deep_fake_detectpy --train_from_scratch
+•	Train the model from scratch or resume training if needed:

+css code:
+python deep_fake_detectpy --train_from_scratch

 •	Test the saved model:

 css code:
 python deep_fake_detectpy --test_saved_model <path>

 •	For the MRI-based method, configure the config.yml file with the following parameters:

-•	'train_transform' : 'simple'
+1.'train_transform' : 'simple'
-•	'dataset' : 'mri'
+2.'dataset' : 'mri'

 •	Train the model from scratch or resume training if needed, and test the model similarly.

 7.Other Notes

 •	Check the --help option of all mentioned scripts for more utility methods, such as resuming training of models if it was stopped prematurely.

 Pre-trained Models

 Download the pre-trained model weights to reproduce the results:

 •	MRI-GAN Model with Tau = 0.3 and Generator with the Lowest Loss

 •	DeepFake Detection Models:
 1. Plain-Frames Based Model
 2. MRI-Based Model

 DeepFake Detection App

 Use the model to test a given video file:
 1. Download all pre-trained model weights.
-2. Run the command-line app:
+2. Run the command-line app.

 css code:
 python detect_deepfake_app.py --input_videofile <path to video file> --method <detection method>>

 •	The detection method can be either plain_frames or MRI.

 Citation

-If you use this work, please cite it as: makefile code:
+If you use this work, please cite it as:

+makefile code:

 @misc{2203.00108,
 Author = {Pratikkumar Prajapati and Chris Pollett}, Title = {MRI-GAN: A Generalized Approach to Detect DeepFakes using Perceptual Image Assessment},